 The caboose features an open floor plan with five single beds, two of which are bunks located in the cupola.
 A broken arm didn’t stop my son and his girlfriend from claiming the top bunks while my husband and I were only too happy to relax on the lower bunks closest to the bathroom.

 The bathroom was much larger than I expected though the shower did remind my briefly of our RV days though instead of offering only a couple gallons of warm water, there was plenty of hot water to go around.
 A true luxury after spending time in the Hocking Hills State Park and adjacent hiking areas.

 The living space extends outdoors with a large deck, table and chairs and grill.
 Stairs lead off the deck to the fire pit that we were happy to use.
 It’s illegal in Ohio to pack firewood from home, but the gas station located a few minutes down the road sells local, affordable firewood.

 We also discovered that some of the trees in the front of the property lent themselves perfectly to our new obsession, hammocking.
 We spent several hours over the course of our stay in our hammocks, watching the moon rise and gazing at the stars through the treetops.

-The Hocking Hills region is one of the best places in Ohio to see the night sky which, is why the John Glenn Astronomy Park is located right down the road and set to open in June.
+The Hocking Hills region is one of the best places in Ohio to see the night sky which, is why the John Glenn Astronomy Park is located right down the road.

 Our stay in the Hocking Hills Caboose was a special treat.
 The weather was amazing and spring-like during our stay- which is surprising considering how our winter in Ohio has been.
 We spent the morning and afternoons in town and evenings at the caboose hanging out in our hammocks or around the fire.
 We couldn’t have asked for a better experience.